-You’ll often find the cooking niche on blogs, as many people write recipes online and discuss their experiences making certain foods.
+You’ll often find that many people write recipes online and discuss their experiences making or trying out certain foods.

-This can be a complex type of writing, but if you have the necessary experience, it pays very well.
-Freelance medical writers can make six figures.
+Medical writing can be complex, but it pays well if you have the necessary experience.
+Freelance medical writers can make close to six figures.

-Another one of the popular content writing niches is motherhood.
-You can discuss life as a new mom, crafts, and activities for kids, recipes for families, or anything else pertaining to parenting.
+An extremely popular content writing niche is motherhood.
+You can discuss life as a new mom, crafts, activities for kids, family recipes, and parenting.

-There are many websites and blogs that specifically focus on this topic, so it can be a good one to start with when you begin content writing.
+Many websites and blogs specifically focus on this topic, so it can be a good starting point when you begin content writing.

 Fashion and beauty is another niche among the types of content writing.
-There are tons of different directions to go with this and ways you can specialize.
-For example, luxury handbags, DIY skincare, putting together outfits for work, and more.
+There are many different directions to go with this and ways you can specialize—luxury handbags, DIY skincare, putting together outfits for work, and more.

 If you have an interest in makeup, skincare routines, jewelry, or wardrobe ideas, this is a fun niche that you can learn about as you go.

-Now you’ve seen these examples of content writing, and maybe you want to become a content writer yourself.
+After seeing these examples of content writing, you may want to become a content writer.
 But where do you start?
-Here are the important tips to keep in mind.
+Here are the essential tips to keep in mind.

 Create samples in different niches and styles so that people can see your work.
 It helps potential clients understand what sort of writing you do and what topics you can write about.